PIH vs Melasma vs Sun Spots: Complete Hyperpigmentation Guide

 Key Takeaways

-- Timeline: PIH 3-12 months; Sun spots 6-12 months; Melasma 12+ months + maintenance forever
+- Treatment time: PIH 3-12 months; Sun spots 6-12 months; Melasma 12+ months

 Safety Verdict

-Always use SPF 30+ daily—sun protection is the foundation that allows other treatments to work.
+Always use SPF 30+ daily.
+Sun protection is the foundation that allows other treatments to work.

 At-a-Glance Comparison